sevkeifert/wordladder-game-solver/README.md

 field is "the word", followed by the number of kin, and then row numbers of other words that are only different by one letter (line numbers).

-For the Applet, I also zipped the word lists (split by word size) and only download them as needed.
+For the applet, I also zipped the word lists (split by word size) and only download them as needed.
 This reduced the dictionary size by 99% and also almost completely solved the problem.
-Otherwise, the Applet would have been incredible slow and unusable as it churned through every possible combination of hundreds of thousands of words.
+Otherwise, the applet would have been incredible slow and unusable as it churned through every possible combination of hundreds of thousands of words.
 What would have required a several megabyte download of dictionary data was reduced to a compressed packet